woc-hack/hackathon-msr-2021/README.md

 - Please go over the [tutorial](https://github.com/woc-hack/tutorial) if you have not done so (at least be able to log in).
 We will provide training on Sunday (Nov 15), but having some practice should speed things up tremendously.

-- Be ready to present the project idea on Nov 1 (1 slide/1 min) ([current ideas])(https://github.com/woc-hack/msr-hackathon/blob/master/ideas.md) If your idea is not included, it would be great if you could email us!
+- Be ready to present the project idea on Nov 1 (1 slide/1 min).
+[Current ideas](https://github.com/woc-hack/msr-hackathon/blob/master/ideas.md).
+If your idea is not included, it would be great if you could email us!

-- If you have issues raise them here https://github.com/woc-hack/msr-hackathon/issues
+- If you have issues raise them [here](https://github.com/woc-hack/msr-hackathon/issues)

 - We will use zoom at https://tennessee.zoom.us/my/audris for the common events and will provide separate zoom channels for individual projects

 ## MSR 2021 Hackathon Schedule

-* November 14 (10am - 12pm EST): Welcoming session
+* November 14 (10am - 12pm EST): Welcoming session (https://tennessee.zoom.us/my/audris)
 * November 15
      -   9am - 10am EST: WoC tutorial
      -  10am - 11:30am EST: Checkpoint 1 (Team introductions)